yge58/caffe2-opencv-ndkcamera/README.md

-# Integrating Caffe2, OpenCV with Android NDK Native Camera API.
+This demo aims at integrating Caffe2, OpenCV with Android at native level.

 Source code is based upon the following and google ndk doc, I am extremly grateful to them,